-The Gill parasite project involved snail density quadrat sampling that disturbed the entire substrate in multiple locations (Figure 2, Table 2).
-The overall project footprint involved 2 m2 overlapping Fountain Darter occupied habitat.
+The Gill parasite project involved snail density quadrat sampling that disturbed the entire substrate in twelve 0.25-meter quadrat locations (three each in the Upper Spring Run, Landa Lake, Old Channel and New Channel).
+A 1-meter area encompassing each smaller quadrat was calculated for the footprint and overlap with occupied habitat and recorded in Table 2.
 For all Gill Parasite project activities (snail density sampling and water sampling cross sections) temporary disturbance from foot traffic in and around the areas/transects as well as slightly elevated turbidity downstream did occur.